zsfelber/qmlweb/README.md

 - using 1 flag variable in QMLBinding(ImplFunction/ImplBlock/.../Bidrection/Alias), QMLProperty(reasons,priviligezed/break readonly, break bidirectional binding at set) instead of several global boolean properties
 - using 1 interface and 1 queue for engine.pendingOperations (instead of 'engine.bindedProperties' + engine.pendingOperations and 2 queues at startup finish)
+- using 1 namespaceObject instead of componentScope+objectScope, which was to decouple wrongly and hard to follow in debug (so in 2 or 3 cases I had to construct custom var = {..} namespace objects instead.
+It is ok to use trivial nsObject+nsObject.$context in most cases.)